kredar/kredar.github.io/_posts/2021-07-30-Books-I-recommend.md

         - Management

 feature_row0-10:
-  - image_path: /assets/images/cant_hurt_me.jpg
+  - image_path: /assets/images/cant_hurt_me_1.jpg
     alt: "Can't Hurt Me"
     title: "Can't Hurt Me by David Goggins"
-    text: "David Goggins is a crazy MF.
+    excerpt: "David Goggins is a crazy MF.
 In his book, he shares his incredible life story.
 He claims we are using only 40% of our capabilities, and we can achieve much more through hard work and dedication.
 I would also recommend checking the audiobook.
 It has additional info and interviews with the author."
     url: "https://amzn.to/3xOCBt5"
     btn_label: "Amazon"
     btn_class: "btn--primary"